Currie32/Artificial-Intelligence-Nanodegree/Isolation-Game-Agent/README.md

 ## To find my work the easiest:

+game_agent.ipynb: my code.

-game_agent.ipynb contains my code. heuristic_analysis.pdf contains my analysis the results of my agent. research_review.pdf is a one page summary of an excellent game playing agent - AlphaGo.
+heuristic_analysis.pdf: my analysis the results of my agent.

+research_review.pdf:a one page summary of an excellent game playing agent - AlphaGo.

 # Build a Game-playing Agent